 There are a number of different steps involved in preparing for gamma knife treatment.
 These are explained here.

-You will be taken down to the gamma knife unit.
 You will need to have a light-weight frame fitted to your head.
-Your doctor will inject local anaesthetic at four sites on your head where the frame will be fixed with pins.
-This process can be slightly painful but the pain shouldn't last long.
-The fitting can take between 15 and 20 minutes.
-The frame will stay attached to your head for the whole treatment.
+Your doctor will inject local anaesthetic into the skin at four places on your head.
+This is where the frame will be fixed with pins.
+Having the frame fixed in place can be uncomfortable and it may be sore, but the pain shouldn't last long.
+The fitting usually takes about 10 minutes.
+The frame will stay attached to your head during the treatment and will be taken off afterwards.

 Gamma knife control room

-When the treatment begins, the door of the gamma knife unit will open and the couch will move you into the gamma knife unit as far as your waist.
-The radiation is made up of hundreds of different beams from different angles that cross at the targeted area.
-The radiation treatment will be made up of a series of exposures (shots) and you will be moved from one to the next shot position.
-You may be moved manually by the radiographers or automatically by the gamma knife unit, depending on the unit being used.
-The exposure of each shot may only take a few minutes but the entire procedure can last several hours.
+When your treatment begins, the couch will move you into the gamma knife unit.
+The radiation treatment will be made up of a series of exposures to radiation in different places.
+After each exposure you will be moved by the staff or the machine into a new position for the next stage of treatment.
+The exposure of each shot may only take a few minutes but the entire procedure can last more than an hour.
 You won't feel any pain during the treatment.

-Once the treatment has finished your doctor will remove the head frame.
-You may notice slight bleeding around the area where the frame was placed and it may feel sensitive for several days.
+Once the treatment has finished your head frame will be taken off.
+You may notice slight bleeding around the area where the frame was.
+It may feel sensitive for several days.

 After your treatment you will be taken back to your room where you can rest.
-If you have a headache or feel sick, the nurse can give you medication.
+If you have a headache or feel sick, you can have medicines to ease your symptoms.

-You may need to arrange for someone to drive you home depending on how you are feeling.
+You may need to arrange for someone to drive you home depending on how you’re feeling.
 Try to have a friend or relative stay with you for the first 24 hours.

 After your treatment, your doctor will arrange a follow-up appointment to check how you're recovering and what your response has been to the treatment.
 You may also have an MRI scan in the follow-up appointment.

-If your head is painful where the head frame was attached, you can take painkillers.
-Always read the patient information leaflet that comes with your medicine and if you have any questions, ask your pharmacist for advice.
+If you have a headache, or if your head is painful, you can take painkillers such as paracetamol and ibuprofen.
+Always read the patient information leaflet that comes with your medicine.
+If you have any questions, ask your pharmacist for advice.

 If you notice pain, swelling or redness, or have any concerns following your treatment, contact your doctor.